epccs/MacGyver/readme.md

 TBD

+Do not think of this as a PLC.
+A PLC runs a well-tested program that emulates logic (e.g., a logic sequence that historically was done with hardwired relay circuits) to implement control processes.
+The firmware that runs on this board is written in a general-purpose language C or assembly (C++ may also work if that is your thing, I have been avoiding it).
+The program needs careful reviewing and then compiled into the binary instructions that operate the processor.
+I recommend dividing the software into parts that are as minimally functional as possible for testing.
+Testing and ensuring correctness is the user's responsibility.

+The first UART on the application controller is used for the multi-drop serial bus that is interfaced with the serial hardware of the Single Board Computer (SBC).
+The 40 pin header of a Raspberry Pi uses pins 8 and 10 for RX and TX; other SBC's should also work (I do not test them).
+The RJ45 connectors are for the multi-drop serial bus daisy chain connection with terminations at the ends.
+The pairs are done the same as ethernet, so I can swap around cables if needed, but don't accidentally connect PoE devices since that would probably let out the smoke daemons.

-The a switch on the board is used to [halt] the Raspberry Pi it will start at power up.
+The Raspberry Pi will start at power-up, a switch on the board is used to [halt] it.

 [halt]: ./Shutdown

 ## AVR toolchain

+This board uses the AVR toolchain.
+I use the one from Microchip that has been packaged for Debian (3.6.1, it is also on Ubuntu, Raspbian, and Windows with WSL).
+With the toolchain installed, the AVR application can compile localy.

-The shared files for this board are in the /lib folder.
-Each example has files and a Makefile in its folder.
-Hear are some toolchain links for referance (The AVR128DA should work with the packaged toolchain on R-Pi).
+The frequently used files for this board are in the /lib folder (in Applicaions and Manager).
+Each example application has its files and a Makefile in a separate folder (in Applicaions and Manager).
+The toolchain is also available as packages.

 * toolchain: https://www.microchip.com/mplab/avr-support/avr-and-arm-toolchains-c-compilers
 * source: https://www.microchip.com/mplab/avr-support/avr-and-sam-downloads-archive